Universality of estimators for high-dimensional linear models with block dependency: Outline of proof with Lindeberg principle

 The important consequence in Lemma \ref{dependent_group_sum} is that the upper bound holds independently of \( k \).
 In other words, as long as we determine the upper bound \( d \) of the block size, we do not need to care how many blocks are used to divide the \( p \) variables.
-In the proof, we arrange the existing cells to construct new cells, which are then used to control the total sum.
+The equality holds when $k=p/d$ with $|B_j| = d$ for all $j = 1,..., k$.

-\subsubsection{Unifying These Results}
+\subsubsection{Unifying these results}